+b.
 The narrowness of this road, with the volume of traffic it carries, makes it a hazardous route and a safety issue.
-Silverton Walk and Talk Group have confirmed that "there is also currently no safe pedestrian access to the main Tiverton to Exeter bus route and many villagers are forced to walk down the busy Upexe Hill (a narrow lane with no footpath) to gain access to the bus stops on the A396"24.
+Silverton Walk and Talk Group have confirmed that "there is also currently no safe pedestrian access to the main Tiverton to Exeter bus route and many villagers are forced to walk down the busy Upexe Hill (a narrow lane with no footpath) to gain access to the bus stops on the A396"23.

-Our policy TR02 supports proposals to further the provision of a car free link between the Village and the A396 if they are presented.
-This may also serve to encourage more people to use public transport rather than the private motor vehicle to travel to Exeter and Tiverton.
+c.
+Our policy TR02 supports proposals to further the provision of a car free link between the Village and the A396 if such proposals are presented.
+This is especially the case after the reduction in evening and weekend services to Silverton village announced in October 2022.
+Such a link may also serve to encourage more people to use public transport rather than the private motor vehicle to travel to Exeter and Tiverton.

-Our policy aligns with current national planning policies and guidance: NPPF para.
-103 limiting the need to travel and offering a genuine choice of transport modes Mid Devon Local Plan Our policy relates to the following Local Plan policies: Policy S1 - Sustainable development Policy S8 - Infrastructure
+Our policy aligns with current national planning policies and guidance:

+NPPF para.
+105 limiting the need to travel and offering a genuine choice of transport modes

+Policy S1 - Sustainable development

+Policy S8 - Infrastructure